RIT New Academic Program Proposal Form

 - Describe how the program fits with and advances the institution’s mission, vision, values and reputation.

-- Describe the documented need for this program and how this program contributes to RIT’s strategic plan priorities and key result areas.
+- Describe the justification and documented need for this program and how this program contributes to RIT’s strategic plan priorities and key result areas.

 - Describe curricular features that: